CoelhoNunes/ML-News-Bot-o-Matic/README.md

 ## 🔁 Automation

-This project runs automatically every 8 hours via GitHub Actions.
+This project runs automatically every day via GitHub Actions.
 Even if there’s no new data, it reuses unseen entries and updates the log.

 ---